top of page

 Research & Initiatives

-We suggest that the underlying reasons behind these corrosive Cybercene ecocultural practices are not technological per se, but cultural, epistemic and psychic.
+We suggest that the underlying reasons behind these corrosive Cybercene ecocultural practices are not technological per se, but affective, cultural, epistemic and psychic.
 If so, then it follows that effective solutions to the era's complex problems will be partial or ineffective unless they focus on these humanistic-and culture-centric processes.

 The Cybercene Lab's potential initiatives mentioned below are our points of departure for the creation of a fertile, truly interdisciplinary ecosystem of thought and collaboration, that locates pathways to healing and habitability once again.